 What causes them?

 Kidney stones are usually small crystallised mineral materials that potentially can cause the most excruciating pain known to man.
-Conclusive evidence reveals that kidney stones in an individual lead to a higher risk of developing diabetes and hypertension.
+Conclusive evidence reveals that kidney stones in an individual leads to a higher risk of developing diabetes and hypertension.